 - 12.1 The insurance plans, premiums for coverages, and benefits contained in the insurance plans offered by the Employer shall be solely controlled by the contracts negotiated by the Employer and the benefit providers.
 The Employer will attempt to prevent any changes in the benefits offered by the benefit providers.
 However, the employees selecting the offered plans agree to accept any changes in benefits which a specific provider implements.
-If in any year the number of plans increases, the increase will be based on the average premium. - 12.2 Eligibility for full-time benefits is defined as appearing on the payroll an average of at least sixty-four (64) hours per biweekly pay period for the twelve (12) month period preceding the annual open enrollment or special enrollments of the employment period preceding initial eligibility. - 12.3 (1) Effective for the January 2013 insurance premiums, for each eligible employee covered by this agreement who is employed full-time and who selects City-provided employee health insurance coverage, the Employer agrees to contribute the following monthly amounts:
+If in any year the number of plans increases, the increase will be based on the average premium. - 12.2 Eligibility for full-time benefits is defined as appearing on the payroll an average of at least thirty (30) hours per week for the twelve (12) month period preceding the annual open enrollment or special enrollments of the employment period preceding initial eligibility. - 12.3 Effective January 2018, for each eligible employee covered by this Agreement who is employed full-time and who selects City-provided employee health insurance coverage, the Employer agrees to contribute the following amounts per month: